jakelashbrook/cornish_arms/README.md

     - As a user I would like to be able to see the menu and allergens information.

 - ### Shopper
+    - As a shopper I want to be able to place my order securely online and access an order confirmation.

 - ### Admin
     - As an administator, I would like to be able to add/update the menu items and